Article shared from Engadget.

 Amazon’s New Ad Push Will Stretch From Twitch to its Packaging

 For months there has been discussion about Amazon expanding its focus on internet advertising, whether it’s through ad-supported video streaming, changes to Twitch or potentially on Alexa-connected smart devices.
 Now a New York Times article tracks analysts who are seeing pressure from the other end as companies increasingly make Amazon a part of their advertising plans.

 Among name checked brands like General Mills, Levi and AT&T, Verizon (the owner of Engadget’s parent company) is specifically cited for beginning a test that will put its ads on Amazon boxes delivered to FiOS-serviced ZIP codes.
 It’s doing more advertising on the site even though, unlike Comcast, it doesn’t actually sell service via Amazon (yet).
 We’ve seen Amazon advertising its own products on packaging and extensively in search results for a while now, but that seems to just be the beginning.

 The logic is that while others like Google and Facebook also have extensive data on customers (that could be linked to purchasing history) when people are on Amazon, it has their data for targeting and they’re already in the process of shopping for something.
 Of course, Amazon is still trying to sell me a new digital scale just because I bought one five years ago, so we’ll see what that information is actually worth.

 With more and more people purchasing products from Amazon, it is more important than ever to have Amazon Insurance.
-Online Sellers Insurance provides a range of insurances for everyone.
-Whether you are an Amazon Seller or have purchased a product on Amazon and require shipping and cargo insurance, we have the protection for you.
+Online Sellers Insurance tailors an insurance policy to suit everyone.
+Whether you are an Amazon Seller or an online seller on another platform, you need to protect yourself with product liability insurance, potential suspension insurance and shipping and cargo insurance.
+Make sure you cover yourself today!
 Contact us today for a quote.